 There is an accommodation provided for one semester only of reduced registration for a full-time student whose financial support has run out at the end of their studies.
 This is for the semester in which the student defends their research.
-A full-time graduate student may request using a Reduced Registration Form for a reduced registration with as few as three credits of thesis, independent study, or dissertation in their defense semester if the student:
+A full-time graduate student may request reduced registration using a Reduced Registration Form with as few as three credits of thesis, independent study, or dissertation in their defense semester if the student: